 |USB interface||2x USB 2.0 High Speed, 1x USB 2.0 Full Speed||2x USB 2.0 High Speed||1x USB 2.0 High Speed||1x USB Full Speed||1x USB Full Speed|

 |Runs Arduino API||No||Yes||No||No||Yes|

 |CAN bus ports||1||3||0||0||0|

 ¹ Via Raspberry Pi Zero W acting as a Wi-Fi adapter

-Our GitHub repository includes the Jupiter Nano hardware design files, in KiCAD format, and various software tools, including scripts to build U-Boot, Linux, and a Debian Linux file system.
-Instructions are coming soon!
-Meanwhile, if you have a question, you can reach us using the Ask a technical question form on our campaign page.
+The Jupiter Nano hardware design files, in KiCAD format, and various software tools, including scripts to build U-Boot, Linux, and a Debian Linux file system, are all available on GitHub.
+If you have a question, please get in touch.

 Produced by Starcat in Seattle, WA.